LafColITS/moodle-local_instructor_files/README.md

 Usage
 -----
 The module adds a "Download instructor files" link to the Course administration navigation block.
+By default the `editingteacher` and `teacher` roles are considered "instructors."
+Additional roles may be added in the plugin configuration page.

 Acknowledgements
 ----------------